ko1eda/learn-shell-scripting/readme.md

+# Notes for learning shell scripting

-# Shell Scripting tutorial 1
+## Shell Scripting tutorial 1

 + Shell scripts are interperated, not compiled.
 + Different types of shells, this tutorial will cover bash